 - If returning multiple units, each unit must be clearly marked so Cypress can identify the part.
 The marking may be on the unit or on the sealed ESD bag with the unit inside.

 - Inspect units for mechanical damage – see Figure 2

 - Units with missing or damaged leads cannot be functionally tested and must not be returned – see Figure 3.

 - Units must be cleaned of residue flux and solder before returning to Cypress – see Figure 4.

 Figure 3.
 Example of Damaged Package Leads

-· The MyCase number should be on the shipping label and inside the shipment.
+- The MyCase number should be on the shipping label and is required inside the shipment.
 The MyCase number is critical to allow the correct identification of the units when received at Cypress.

 Figure 5.
 Various Electrostatic Protection Methods